 Since the yards are the determining factor in car assignments, a key to understanding car assignments is to break the system down by its yards.
 There are basically five main yards for the lettered lines.
 The IND consisted of the 3 main yards: 207th, (A, B - Washington Heights line), Concourse yard, (C, D - Concourse line), and Jamaica yard (E, F, G - Queens Blvd line).
 All three of these were on the north ends of the lines, so the IND was a "north-oriented" system.
 The Pitkin yard at the south end of the Fulton St. line in Brooklyn was basically a satellite yard, storing and inspecting cars from both the A, and whatever other line that ran there (the E, and later the C).

-The BMT consisted of the huge Coney Island yard in its "southern" section (N Q R and original T or later W, making that a "south-oriented" system), and East New York yard smack in the middle of its "eastern" section.
+The BMT consisted of the huge Coney Island yard in its "southern" section (N Q R and original T or later W, making that a "south-oriented" system), and East New York yard smack in the middle of its "eastern" section (J, L, M).
 Canarsie yard and the small Fresh Pond Yard are only satellites of ENY, with no maintenance facilities of their own, though Canarsie has the east's car wash.
 (And a small facility was later added at Fresh Pond, see below).

 The IRT basically has a yard at the end of most branches: the 1 (240th St.) the 4 (Jerome), the 2 and 5 (E. 238th St and E 180th St), the 6 (Westchester), the 7 (Corona), making that also a north-oriented system.
 The Livonia yard in Brooklyn which basically handles the southern ends of all the lines that run to Brooklyn.
-The small 148th St. Lenox yard was once a major facility, but is now a satellite for Livonia.
+The small 148th St. Lenox yard 3 was once a major facility, but is now a satellite for Livonia.
 The 2 and 3's southern terminals in Booklyn were swapped in 1983 in the first place because 148th was not big enough to serve as the 3's primary yard, and the Nostrand Avenue line to the Flatbush Av. terminal of course, had no yard.

 Overview of separate company history